Asset-based financing raises Canadian living standards

 The services of the leasing industry are complementary to traditional banking and other financial lending in providing incremental capital to increase the pool of available credit in Canada and provide a vital competitive alternative in the financial services sector.

-It is estimated that asset-based finance in Canada finances over $335 billion of vehicles and equipment in Canada, making it the largest provider of credit and capital to Canadian businesses and consumers after traditional lending.
+It is estimated that asset-based finance in Canada finances almost $355 billion of vehicles and equipment in Canada, making it the largest provider of credit and capital to Canadian businesses and consumers after traditional lending.
 It is much larger that most Canadians realize and increasingly has become entrenched in the economy, expanding the pool of available capital and offering a competitive choice to businesses and consumers.

 Asset-based financing is offered by banks, credit unions, insurance companies, government financial institutions, manufacturer finance companies, independent finance companies and by vendors.
-Vendor financing is probably the most direct way for manufacturers to access equipment financing.
-That is, manufacturer finance companies, independent finance companies or banks providing financing through equipment vendors at the point of sale.
+Manufacturers extend financing to customers through their finance subsidiaries or in partnership with independent financing companies.
+In this way, customers of vehicle dealers or equipment vendors can obtain financing at the point of sale.

 What is Asset-Based Financing?